reaganthomas/gulp-simple-task-loader/README.md

   plugins: {},                 // the plugins to expose to your tasks
   filenameDelimiter: '',       // a character or string of characters to replace in task filenames
   taskDelimiter: '',           // a character or string of characters to insert in place of removed filenameDelimiter
-  config: {}                   // an object to store configuration for use in tasks });
+  config: {},                  // an object to store configuration for use in tasks
+  configFile: ''               // the relative path to your task configuration file from your task directory });
 ```